Overlay

 Am I covered to cancel my trip having tested positive for coronavirus (COVID-19), even if the government are not insisting on isolation being required?

-If current government advice does not require you to isolate having tested positive for coronavirus, cancellation cover will still apply if you are medically too unwell to travel.
+If current government advice does not require you to isolate having tested positive for an epidemic or pandemic disease, cancellation cover will still apply if you are medically too unwell to travel.
 Medical confirmation of this will be needed in the event of a claim.

 Even if you are well enough to travel, you should be aware that local government travel advice may vary from that in your country of residence and this may prevent you from travelling.
 Cancellation cover will also apply in these circumstances.